fubar2/toolfactory-galaxy-server/README.md

-This is copied from https://github.com/bgruening/docker-galaxy-stable - the excellent documentation at that site is not repeated here.
+This is derived from https://github.com/bgruening/docker-galaxy-stable - the excellent documentation at that site is not repeated here.
 Respect.

 It adds:
-1.    watchdog support for detecting new tools
+1. A working copy of the ToolFactory
+1. A background watchdog process to trigger testing when requested at build.
-2.    an external tool directory watchdog to run Planemo test and generate a tested toolshed archive, stored in `/export/galaxy/tested_TF_tools`
+2. Background Planemo test to generate a tested toolshed archive, stored in `/export/galaxy/tested_TF_tools`

 It is the ToolFactory appliance built for the GTN ToolFactory tutorial